 If you believe you have a wrongful death claim in Chicago, even if the statute of limitations has passed, contact a lawyer as soon as possible.

-When Should You Contact a Lawyer After Losing a Loved One in Chicago?
+Why Should I Contact a Lawyer After Losing a Loved One in Chicago?

-You lost a loved one to someone else's negligence.
+You lost a loved one to someone else’s negligence.
 That means you may have a lot on your plate: dealing with funeral and burial arrangements, figuring out how to manage the tasks your loved one used to take care of, and managing the many bills and expenses that may come your way.
-However, while managing the rest of those challenges, you should make time to talk to a lawyer about your loved one's death as soon as possible.
+However, while managing the rest of those challenges, you should make time to talk to a lawyer about your loved one’s death as soon as possible as you may have grounds for a wrongful death lawsuit.

-Working with a lawyer early after losing a loved one can offer several key advantages.
+Working with one of our experienced Chicago wrongful death lawyers early after losing a loved one can offer several key advantages.

 The sooner you start looking for evidence about your loved one's accident, the more evidence you will likely collect, and the easier it may prove to access that essential evidence.
 The evidence your lawyer collects can establish who caused your loved one's death and, in some cases, what compensation you might have the right to recover for it.